 This can be achieved by creating three layers of typical waterproof fabric: the outer Layer, coated Layer, and the comfort mesh.

 Outer layer – this section is also known as the face fabric and is made from resilient materials such as Polyester and Nylon.
 Although it isn’t strictly waterproof, it is sturdy thanks to the durable water repellent (DWR).

 Coated Layer – this layer consists of ultra-thin substances like Polyurethane or Teflon.
 The thin membrane consists of tiny holes that keep water and other liquids out.
 Not only that, these holes have a hydrophilic coating that eliminates water vapor to keep the garment comfy and breathable.

 Comfortable Mesh – the final layer consists of a fine mesh that shields the middle layer and improves comfort.
 Some jackets are composed of two layers and a distinct layer of fabric for the inner part of the jacket.

 Care and Maintenance

 It’s essential to know how to take good care of rain gear and how to maintain them.
-So, here are some of the best tips to keep hi-vis wear clean and functional for years.
+So, here are some of the most useful tips to keep hi-vis wear clean and functional for years.

 It’s essential to wear proper gear for the right weather.
 Remember that various materials are made for different weather systems.
 Some are made to perform in the rain but might be uncomfortable to wear.